sotolf2/tapet/README.md

 don't guarantee that it will work for everyone, I'm very happy to get suggestions or bug reports if there is anything off with it.
 There are probably a lot of things that are still suboptimal, but I hope to make it better as I learn more.
+For now you will have to set it up with cron, or some other scheduling daemon to get it to automatically change the wallpapers for you, but I hope to build that functionality into it as well.

 ## Usage
     Tapet 0.1